Reference

 collect_keys(d, *keys, default=...)

-Collect a subset of keys from d
+Collect a subset of keys from d.

 Behavior:

-- Otherwise, include all requested keys
+- Otherwise, include all requested keys, filling missing ones with default.

 Returns: - New dict containing the selected keys.